 Here we look at how to replace broken window glass, as well as other repairs like scratches and condensation between dual-glazed panels.

 Repairing a cracked or shattered window pane is an easy repair, especially if the broken pane is relatively small.
 For large panes or dual glazing (or other high-performance glass), it’s usually smarter to call a glass dealer.
 In most cases, a special pane will have to be ordered—you’ll want to have the replacement on hand before your remove the old pane.
+See more about this in the videos at the bottom of this article.

 The first thing to do is remove the broken glass.
 Tape the cracked pane with a cross-hatch of duct tape to prevent glass shards from falling out as you work.
 Be sure to wear safety glasses and heavy gloves when working with glass.